 - Pets must be friendly with other pets and people.

 - Owners must be considerate of those who do not wish to be in contact with pets or other animals.

 - Owners must clean up after pets and provide own waste bags.

 - Owners may not place pet waste in Market trash receptacles.
 Pet waste must be removed from the market footprint and disposed of off-site.

 Vendors who observe pets and pet owners not complying with the above rules should notify the Market Coordinator immediately.
 If the Market Coordinator is not immediately available, vendors should ask a pet owner to clean up after their pet if they see a pet relieving itself without proper clean up.

 Columbus Farmers Market reserves the right to request that owners remove pets from the Market at any time.

-Vendors may apply to accept two optional payment options from participants in the WIC Farm Market Nutrition Program (FMNP) and Supplemental Nutrition Assistance Program (S.N.A.P.).
+Some customers may be eligible to use WIC and Senior Farm Market Nutrition Program (FMNP) vouchers, and some Supplemental Nutrition Assistance Program (S.N.A.P. double bucks).